rohithateappple/MegaGridDocumentation/docs/grid-interactions/tile-types.md

 If you've gone through the **Getting Started** section, you should already have a basic understanding of ``TileType`` from when we discussed grid population.
 In this section, we'll explore it in greater detail.

-Here are some important aspects of tile types:
+Here are some important facts about tile types:

 - Each tile can have **only one** type.
 - Every tile **must** be assigned a type.